-Signing your contract seems like a no-brainer, you just plop your signature on the line, right?
-Well, maybe...but there are a few things you should consider when you’re signing your client contracts before you type or sign your name.
+Signing your contract seems like a no-brainer.
+You just plop your signature on the line, right?
+Well, that may be true...but there are a few things you should consider before typing or signing your name on a client contract!

 This doesn’t mean you’re actually signing your company’s name.
 (More on that in the example below.)

 Someone who can sign documents on behalf of your company signs their name, and indicates their position within the company.
 And generally, someone who has the power to sign contracts has the authority to make decisions by themselves without the input of others, like an owner of a company.

 How can this go wrong?
 For example, if an administrative assistant signed a client contract, the contract may be considered void and therefore worthless.
 That person didn’t have the authority to enter into a contract on the company’s behalf.

 Say you legally changed your name after tying the knot.
 When signing a contract, you should use your new name, even ifthe name of your company is different.
 You should also use your new name if all your original company paperwork still has your maiden name.

 Haven’t legally changed your name yet?
 Use your maiden name when signing your contracts.

 Here are some examples to illustrate what we mean:

 In the correct contract on top, “Ross Gellar” is the co-owner and signed his name to represent Ross and Rachel Photography.
 It’s not correct that, in the contract on the bottom, he used his company name to sign.
 That’s an incorrect signature.

 As for Mrs. Kim Kardashian West, she used her newly changed married name to sign the contract in the correct example.
 The incorrect example shows her using her old maiden name.